Mitsubishi Triton: Sixth generation (LC/MV; 2023)

 The sixth-generation Triton was unveiled on 26 July 2023, it features the ‘Beast Mode’ design concept previewed as the XRT Concept at the 2023 Bangkok International Motor Show, the interior follows the ‘Horizontal Axis’ concept with the use of geometric shapes and all contact items designed based on Mitsubishi Touch approach, and it features a new 4N16 turbocharged diesel engine with three power output options replaced the 4N15 unit.
+The three levels produce 110 kW in the base version, 135 kW in the "Hyper Power" variant, and 150 kW in the twin-turbocharged "Hyper Power X2".